tastyigniter/docs/advanced/scheduling-tasks.md

 ---
 layout: page
-section: tutorial
+section: advanced
-title: "Build a Single store"
+title: "Scheduling Automated Tasks"
 callout: This section is incomplete.
 Please help to improve it.
 ---